maliniroyc/IISPPR/README.md

 From Learning to Earning: Youth Education-to-Employment Transition in India  <br>

 **Discription** <br>
-Research on youth aged 15–24 across all Indian states and union territories, using Census 2011 data.
-Analyzed transitions from education to employment, skill acquisition, and labor market outcomes to inform policy and program design. <br>
+Research on youth aged 15–24 across all Indian states and union territories using Census 2011 data.
+It analyzes transitions from education to employment, patterns of skill acquisition, and labor market outcomes to inform evidence-based policy and program design. <br>

 **Tools** <br>
 Excel, Python & Power BI <br>